openscope/openscope/documentation/airport-guides/eddm.md

 |     NAPSA    |       08R/26L       |   NAPSA26  | NAPSA08 |
 |     BETOS    |       08R/26L       |   BETOS26  | BETOS08 |

+**Note**:

-Note: To clear e.g. DLH123 onto the transition from ROKIL to runway 26R, the command would be `DLH123 route ROKIL.ROKIL26.EDDM26R`.
+* To clear e.g. DLH123 onto the transition from ROKIL to runway 26R, the command would be `DLH123 route ROKIL.ROKIL26.EDDM26R`.
 Since this command can be too time-consuming in high traffic situations, the airport file has been modified in order to make it possible to clear an aircraft for the according transition using the `xh` command: `DLH123 xh`

+* Detached from reality, aircraft arriving via LANDU do not enter the published hold at LANDU since users might not have enough time to clear the aircraft for the transition due to airspace structure.

 ### Sectors Available in openScope